 Just get in there and do it.
 Don’t be afraid of the fact that you might have to move out of home for the first time or you might not know anyone – that’s the beauty of the Charles Sturt experience!
 If you get involved in clubs, social committees or sporting teams, you will meet so many amazing people and begin to question what you were worrying about in the first place.
 Don’t worry about feeling nervous about starting university; most people are feeling the exact same way.
 I was so nervous coming on to campus for the first day of Orientation!
 What you put into university is what you are going to get out of it.
 It’s so much more than just going to class, so don’t make your experience boring – make it exciting!
 It’s pretty easy to do this at Charles Sturt because the regional campuses are so full of life and provide plenty of Insta-worthy moments that will make your friends who went elsewhere wish they were with you!

 Talk turkey with a Prospective Student Adviser

-Want to chat with Hilary or one of our other Prospective Student Advisers about your study options at CSU?
+Want to chat with Hilary or one of our other Prospective Student Advisers about your study options?
 Too easy!
-You can book a one-on-one appointment via phone, Skype or in person at the CSU campus of your choice.
+You can book a one-on-one appointment via phone, Skype or in person at the campus of your choice.